 Open System Preferences.

 Click on the lock and enter your name and password.

 Now you have backed everything up, deauthorised your accounts and unpaired devices, you are ready to start to erase everything on the Mac.
 To do so you need to enter Recovery mode.
 This will enable you to wipe the Mac.

-How to enter Recovery on an Intel Mac
+How to enter Recovery on a Mac with an Intel processor

-- The next screen you’ll see is the Recovery Mode Utilities window.
-Since macOS Sierra and later it looks something like this:
+The next screen you’ll see is the Recovery Mode Utilities window.

 Now you have entered Recovery you can erase your Mac.